cooljoebob64/cooljoebob64/README.md

 I'm currently attending the TTS Full-Stack Web Developer [Bootcamp](https://codeshv.com/), which will be completed in March 2021.

+- 💾 Current learning .Net and C#!
-- ⚒ Just started building back-ends with Spring Boot!
+- ⚒ Getting better at building back-ends with Spring Boot!
-- 🌱 I’m currently learning and focusing on React and Redux!
+- 🌱 Had a lot of fun learning React and Redux!
-- 🧪 Trying my hand at TDD and loving it!!
+- 🧪 Big fan of TDD!!
 - 💬 Practicing writing meaningful and useful commit messages, and reading them!

 <!--